grafana/mimir/tools/copyblocks/README.md

 ### Example for Amazon Simple Storage Service

-The destination credentials are used to intiate the server-side copy which may require setting up additional permissions for the copy to have access the source bucket.
-Consider passing `--client-side-copy` if you would rather avoid that.
+The destination is called to intiate the server-side copy which may require setting up additional permissions for the copy to have access the source bucket.
+Consider passing `--client-side-copy` to avoid having to deal with that.

 ```bash
 ./copyblocks \